 A review of “3 1/2 Minutes, Ten Bullets.”
 Rating: 3 stars out of 4.

 A list of titles available for home viewing on video-on-demand and Netflix, Amazon Prime and Hulu, beginning the week of Friday, July, 24, 2015.

 Movie review of “A Hard Day”: This Korean-language thriller follows a big-city homicide detective with a very guilty conscience.
 Rating: 2 stars out of 4.

 Art-house screenings during the week of July 24 include Satyajit Ray’s “Apu Trilogy”; the coffee documentary “Caffeinated”; and “Heaven Adores You,” about musician Elliott Smith.

 Movie review: This enjoyable (if too short) documentary uses comments from Margaret Cho, Dan Savage and David Sedaris to explore the subject of internalized homophobia.
 Rating: 2.5 stars out of 4.

-Here are places offering discounted movie tickets and outdoor films during week of July 3.
+Here are some places offering discounted movie tickets during the week of July 24.